olincollege/scicomp-p2-migration/README.md

 To run the simulation, you may run through all the cells in `migration.ipynb` to get all of the proper figures

-The repository and project is currently being updated.
-Check the branch `statistics` to see the most recent changes.

 If you have any questions, please feel free to reach out to Kevin Lie-Atjam (klieatjam@olin.edu)